GUSCRAWFORD/mean-seed/README.md

 "MEAN" seed is starter application with some elementary pre-fabricated components and configurations:

 1. A well-delegated express application
+2. A starter pm2 environment
+3. A light node module managing a sandbox database instance
+   1. Cross-platform shorthands and starter scripts
+   2. Reset database, take/load snapshot, etc.
-2. A schema for statically declaring "route-maps" and managing security
+4. A schema for statically declaring "route-maps" and managing security
-3. A **user** management service
+5. A **user** management service
-   1. JWT Session Management
+   1. JWT Session Management via Cookies
-4. A **file** management service
+6. A **file** management service
+7. A **translations** manager

 ## Why is it Useful?

-1. The pre-fab components will broadly configure and use middleware as per common recipes
+1. The pre-fab components configure and use middleware as per common recipes while naturally delegating the separation of concerns for you developing enterprise grade software in express
 2. Start with more out-of-the-box
+   1. C

 ## Envionrment Pre-requisites